ClusterM/fdskey/README.md

 # FDSKey
-Open source, cheap and easy to build Famicom Disk System drive emulator with a nice OLED display.
+Open source, cheap and easy-to-build Famicom Disk System drive emulator with a nice OLED display.

 Work in progress.
 It's not finished yet.